brooklyncentral/baas-usergrid/README.md

 location: localhost
 ````

-The _name_ key is simply the display name for the application which will be shown in the brooklyn web console.
-The _services_
+The `name` key is simply the display name for the application which will be shown in the Brooklyn web console.
+The `services`
-key describes the services that will be deployed by brooklyn and will be discussed further in this section.
-The _location_
+key describes the services that will be deployed by Brooklyn and will be discussed further in this section.
+The `location`
 key will be discussed further in the <a href="#cloudDeployment">Deploying to the cloud</a> section - when deploying to
-localhost, the value of the location key should simply be _localhost_
+localhost, the value of the location key should simply be `localhost`

 In general, a Usergrid YAML deployment file will contain two services: a Usergrid Tomcat service and a Cassandra service.
-The serviceType is the fully-qualified classname of a java class on the classpath; in this case we are using the basic
+The `serviceType` is the fully-qualified classname of a java class on the classpath; in this case we are using the basic
 `UsergridTomcatServer` and `CassandraNode`

-Additional configuration information is provided in the _brooklyn.config_ key.
+Additional configuration information is provided in the `brooklyn.config` key.
 The settings provided in the YAML above as as
 follows:

 * ````version````: This will determine the version of Tomcat that will be downloaded and installed. **N.B.**: This is the